Belite Bio (NASDAQ:BLTE) Insider Nathan Mata Sells 1,000 Shares

-Belite Bio, Inc. Sponsored ADR (NASDAQ:BLTE – Get Free Report) insider Nathan Mata sold 1,000 shares of the business’s stock in a transaction that occurred on Wednesday, April 15th.
-The shares were sold at an average price of $168.30, for a total transaction of $168,300.00.
-Following the transaction, the insider directly owned 15,666 shares of the company’s stock, valued at $2,636,587.80.
-The trade was a 6.00% decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Belite Bio, Inc. Sponsored ADR (NASDAQ:BLTE – Get Free Report) insider Nathan Mata sold 1,000 shares of the firm’s stock in a transaction dated Monday, April 20th.
+The stock was sold at an average price of $163.59, for a total transaction of $163,590.00.
+Following the transaction, the insider directly owned 12,666 shares of the company’s stock, valued at $2,072,030.94.
+The trade was a 7.32% decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 Belite Bio (NASDAQ:BLTE – Get Free Report) last released its quarterly earnings data on Monday, March 2nd.
-The company reported ($0.38) earnings per share for the quarter, beating the consensus estimate of ($0.56) by $0.18.
-As a group, analysts expect that Belite Bio, Inc. Sponsored ADR will post -1.17 earnings per share for the current year.
+The company reported ($0.38) EPS for the quarter, topping analysts’ consensus estimates of ($0.56) by $0.18.
+On average, research analysts anticipate that Belite Bio, Inc. Sponsored ADR will post -2.2 earnings per share for the current year.

 Hedge Funds Weigh In On Belite Bio